-Transitory or expected tariffs on exports always give rise to transition dynamics.
-The central bank responds to inflation deviating from the target by changing the interest rate, which leads the exchange rate to overshoot or undershoot the long-run adjustment.
+By contrast, tariffs on exports give rise to transition dynamics.
 With a transitory tariff on exports, home producers respond to lower demand by adjusting their prices downward.
 The home central bank lowers the interest rate which depreciates the currency more in the short run than in the long run (overshooting).
-By contrast an expected tariff on exports stimulates the demand for the home good before the tariff is introduced.
+By contrast, announcing a future tariff on exports stimulates the demand for the home good before the tariff is introduced.
 The central bank raises the interest rate to tackle inflation, which mitigates the exchange rate depreciation (undershooting).